PCOS and endometriosis are two different conditions causing period (menstrual) problems in women, and sometimes ‘cysts’ in the ovary.

 There may be a slightly increased risk of cancer (ovarian/uterine) with both these conditions.

-Diagnosis is usually made by history, clinical pelvic examination and ultrasonography.
-Other tests include a BP check and blood tests (complete blood counts, sugar, and lipids, along with hormone levels, inflammatory markers like CRP and tumor markers like CA-125).
+Diagnosis is usually made by history, clinical examination and ultrasonography.
+Other tests include a BP check and blood tests (complete blood counts, sugar and insulin levels, lipid profile, thyroid check, along with hormone levels, and sometimes inflammatory markers like CRP and tumor markers like CA-125).

 The ovarian cysts in PCOS itself usually require no intervention.
-Surgery, to remove the endometrial growth, or symptomatic large endometriotic cysts (sometimes the affected ovary itself) may be performed.
+In endometriosis, surgery, to remove the endometrial growth, or symptomatic large endometriotic cysts (sometimes the affected ovary itself) may be performed.
 In case of high-risk or suspected cancer, removal of the ovaries with or without the uterus is also considered, especially when nearing menopause.

-This is seen are usually seen when the cysts are large and also cause enlargement of the ovary, which is seen mostly with endometriotic cysts.
-These include rupture of the cyst or torsion.
+When the cysts are large and also cause enlargement of the ovary, which is seen mostly with endometriotic cysts, there can be complications like rupture of the cyst or torsion.

 Rupture can happen due to rigorous physical activity or intercourse, leading to severe pain and sometimes internal bleeding (hemorrhage).